-Losing CR populates all required information and selects OK
+Losing CR populates all required information and selects OK.

-Issue is in a state of Regaining Transaction Submitted (PC) with the Gaining (Submitting CR) as Responsible MP
+The Issue is in a state of Regaining Transaction Submitted (PC) with the Gaining (Submitting CR) as Responsible MP.

 Once the regaining transaction has been successfully sent to the Market by (Losing/Original CR), Siebel will automatically: